 If someone contacts you unsolicited offering tickets — whether by email, social media message, or text — treat it with extreme caution.
 Legitimate sellers do not need to cold-approach potential buyers.
 Report suspicious approaches to Action Fraud (the UK's national fraud reporting centre) and to the platform where the contact was made.

 There may be legitimate reasons someone needs to resell tickets — illness, changed plans, or scheduling conflicts.
-If you do buy from an individual seller, insist on using a payment method with buyer protection, verify the tickets with Universal's customer service before completing the transaction, and meet in person if possible rather than relying on posted tickets.
+If you do buy from an individual seller, insist on using a payment method with buyer protection, , and meet in person if possible rather than relying on posted tickets.

 If you believe you have been the victim of ticket fraud, report it immediately to Action Fraud on 0300 123 2040 or at actionfraud.police.uk.
 Also contact your bank or credit card provider to dispute the transaction — the sooner you act, the better your chances of recovering your money.
 Report the seller to the platform where you found them, and share your experience on social media to warn others.